jtanza/dashi/README.md

 ### Design

 Dashi is built heavily around `java.nio` and strives to be as resource efficient as possible.
 The thread-per-socket-connection model is abandoned in favor of readiness selection to multiplex requests from all client connections within a single thread.
 The servicing of ready requests however is assigned to a separate pool of worker threads, decoupling network I/O from the processing of received data.
+The handling of incoming HTTP requests from a user's perspective is intentionally simple however: user's receive a `Request` and are expected to return a `Response`.
+It is contained entirely in a method of the form `Function<Request, Response>`.

 ### Benchmarking